practice image

 To “solve” a fire, investigators may mischaracterize improperly stored ignitable fluids, like gasoline to power a lawn mower, camping stove fuel, or paint thinner, as the arsonist’s accelerant.
 With incomplete pieces, investigators can offer only imperfect opinions, often disguised as “facts.”
 With his experience in arson investigations, Attorney Mahoney, with the assistance of an able forensic investigator, is able to discern the flaws in the fire department’s analysis – essentially separating the facts from the fiction.
 And, as is the case with all criminal trials, effective cross-examination is the key to victory.
 In his best selling book, Relentless Criminal Cross-Examination, Mahoney teaches criminal defense lawyers how to effectively cross-examine forensic experts.

 If there is little doubt that the home or building was destroyed by arson, the prosecution is obligated to prove the identity of the arsonist.
 Since extremely few arsonists are caught in the act, short of a confession, correctly identifying the arsonist can be a formidable task.
-Because arson cases are often built on conjecture rather than solid proof, a capable criminal defense lawyer should be able to obtain acquittals for many, if not most, individuals accused of arson.
+Because arson cases are often built on conjecture rather than solid proof, a capable defense attorney should be able to obtain acquittals for many, if not most, individuals accused of arson.

-If you or a loved one is accused of arson or malicious destruction of property, call us at 617-492-0055 or use our online contact form to arrange a free in-office consultation
+If you or a loved one is accused of arson or malicious destruction of property, call us at 617-492-0055 or use our online contact form to arrange a free in-office consultation with a winning Massachusetts criminal attorney.

 Arson Statutes